christheblog/problems-frege/README.md

 If you don't know what this puzzle is about, you can have a look at the Wikipedia page : https://en.wikipedia.org/wiki/Tower_of_Hanoi

-A short description of the puzzle is :

 The puzzle consists of three rods, and a number of rings of different sizes which can slide and stack-up onto any rod.
 The initial state of the puzzle is a pile of rings stacked in ascending order on one of the rods.